-The Company holds bank accounts with an external provider and a group undertaking.
+The Company holds bank accounts with an external provider.
 These accounts are held in the Company's name and meet the definition of cash and cash equivalents but their use is restricted by a detailed priority of payments set out in the securitisation transaction agreements.
 The cash can only be used to meet certain specific liabilities and is not available to be used with discretion.